csorianot/godmc_wiki/Check-data.md

 **PLEASE NOTE:** It is important to monitor this script as it runs - it will stop with errors if it encounters problems.
 Please fix any errors/warnings that are encountered, and re-run the script until it completes without errors.

+The script can be run in chunks in case it fails:

+    ./01-check_data.sh methylation

 The script produces the following plots:

 - the number of SNPs per chromosome